danodus/graphite/README.md

 ## System on Chip

+Note: The integration of the Graphite core module is not yet available.

 A SoC for the ULX3S is also available with the following features:
 - RISC-V (RV32IM)
 - UART (115200-N-8-1)
-- RAM (32MiB shared between CPU and video)
+- SDRAM (32MiB shared between CPU and video)
-- Associative cache (2-way with LRU replacement policy)
+- Set associative cache (2-way with LRU replacement policy)
-- 640x480 HDMI video output with framebuffer (ARGB444)
+- 640x480 HDMI video output with framebuffer (ARGB4444)
 - PS/2 keyboard
 - PS/2 mouse
 - SD Card with hardware SPI